roverwing/RoverWingHardware/README.md

 Adafruit Feather boards.
 RoverWing solves this problem by  including a voltage level shifter  chip (TX1004EWR).

-The sonars ports use JST PH4 connectors; see Cables_ for advice on choosing connector cables.
+The sonars ports use JST PH4 connectors; see [Cables](README.md#Cables) section
+for advice on choosing connector cables.
 The pin order is as follows:

 * GND (closest to board edge)
 * 5V